Plot polarities on the lower hemisphere of the focal sphere

 One or more ASCII (or binary, see -bi[ncols][type]) data table file(s) holding a number of data columns.
 If no tables are given then we read from standard input.

-Maps the bubble at given longitude and latitude point.
+Centers the focal sphere at given longitude and latitude point on the map.

-Sets the size of the beach ball to plot polarities in. size is in default units (unless c, i, or p is appended).
-Optionally append +mmag to specify its magnitude, then beachball size is mag / 5.0 * size.
+Sets the size of the focal sphere to plot polarities in. size is in default units (unless c, i, or p is appended).
+Optionally append +mmag to specify its magnitude, then focal sphere size is mag / 5.0 * size.

 Selects symbol_type and symbol size.
 Size is in default units (unless c, i, or p is appended).
 Choose symbol type from st(a)r, (c)ircle, (d)iamond, (h)exagon, (i)nverted triangle, (p)oint, (s)quare, (t)riangle, (x)cross.